Task Force on Gender Equity (GE-TF)

 • Contribute to a better understanding of gender issues and realities faced by female workers along the global banana supply chain.

-• Ensure that women representatives of the global banana industry participate and are active in all decision-making processes that affect them.
+• Ensure that women representatives of the global banana industry are actively involved in all decision-making processes that affect them.

-• Ensure that gender equity is a cross-cutting theme across the various activities of the WBF.
+• Ensure that gender equity is a cross-cutting theme across the WBF's activities

 • Support collective action to achieve gender equity within the global banana industry.